tap349/tap349.github.io/_posts/2017-08-02-elixir-deployment.md

 > If you are not serving or don’t care about assets at all, you can just remove
 > the cache_static_manifest configuration from config/prod.exs.

-so if your application doesn't have to deal with assets remove specified line in _config/prod.exs_:
+so if application doesn't deal with assets remove this line in _config/prod.exs_:

 ```diff
 config :billing, BillingWeb.Endpoint,